Freakwill/fcool/README.md

 Abstract
 ----------
 A cool tool for functional programming.
 Operating Functions as in math.
-Type testing is implemented in an awsome way.
+Type testing is implemented in an awsome way as well as memoizing.

 Keywords
 ----------